 Application of Make-Up - It is not appropriate for the driver of a vehicle to apply make-up while the vehicle is in motion.

-Cellular Phone Usage - Although it is common to use cellular phones while driving, drivers should take care when dialing that they are still giving appropriate attention to the road and, when road conditions or the act of driving requires, should be prepared to put their conversation on hold.
-Drivers should not send text messages ("txting") while driving.
+Smart Phone Usage - Although it is common to use cellular phones while driving, drivers should take care when dialing that they are still giving appropriate attention to the road and, when road conditions or the act of driving requires, should be prepared to put their conversation on hold.
+Drivers should not send text messages or browse the internet while driving, and should not watch videos, play games, catch up on their email, or use similarly distracting features of their smart phones.

 Children - Kids can be very distracting to drivers, particularly when they are bored, upset, or surprised, Children can also suddenly yell inappropriate things, like "Stop!", without understanding how such declarations can affect the driver of a car.